vividtealeaf/bspwm-dotfiles/README.md

 uses:

 lxappearance
-bspwm
+bspwm,
-polybar
+polybar,
-rofi
+rofi,
-sxhkd
+sxhkd,
-picom (but disabled due to memory leak)
+picom (but disabled due to memory leak), alacritty

 # DO NOT MAKE THESE PUBLIC IT'S A BAD IDEA TBH